 For such a small village of about 50 houses and a population of approximately 120, Nether Winchendon is a very active community.
 St Nicholas Church lies at its heart and is both a lively church and the village meeting place.

-There is still a food bank box, collected every Tuesday for Aylesbury - this will now be in the phone box - so please try and donate anything on your permitted daily outing
+There is still a food bank box, collected every Tuesday for Aylesbury Food Bank - this is in the phone box - so please do donate!